sdtf322/JS-to-Google-Sheet-parser/README.md

      - Navigate to "APIs & Services" > "Credentials".
      - Click "Create Credentials" and select "Service Account".
      - Follow the prompts to create the service account.
      - Download the JSON file with your service account credentials and save it in the root directory of your project.
-It is highly recommended to rename it something short like 'service_account.json'
+It is highly recommended to rename it in something short like 'service_account.json'

 ## Installation